-Figure 5-19 Battlefield Buff Point Area
+Figure 5-14 Battlefield Buff Point Area

-All Buff Point areas are laid with multiple RFID Interaction Module Cards.
-If the actual placement area of the Sentry Patrol Zone is larger than that shown in the image, you should lay additional RFID Interaction Module Cards that are around 300mm thick from the Battlefield ground surface of the Sentry Patrol Zone toward the Base and the Ring-shaped Elevated Ground.
 A Buff Point area can be occupied at the same time by multiple robots of one team.
 The disabling of the occupied status will be delayed by 2 seconds.
 If the occupying robot has been defeated, the buff gained will expire.